 Internal consistency is a measure of whether test items designed to measure the same construct produce similar results.
 It is suitable for quantifying the reliability of tests that consist of many items, such as the Listening and Reading components on the CAEL Test.
-To measure internal consistency, we calculated Cronbach's alpha for each CAEL Listening and Reading form that has been administered to a minimum of 50 test takers in 2020.
+To measure internal consistency, we calculated Cronbach's alpha for each CAEL Listening and Reading form that has been administered to a minimum of 20 test takers in 2021.
+To maximize the test security, we created many forms and usually, only a small number of test takers would receive the same test form.
+To allow readers to gain a good overview of the forms, we lowered the minimum sample size to include a larger number of forms when calculating internal consistency.
+Forms with small numbers of test takes (e.g., n < 30) are expected to show more variability in the internal consistency estimates because such statistics are sample dependent.